chetan-rathore/arm-enterprise-acs/README.md

 These tests are split between UEFI and Linux (supported by corresponding kernel driver) applications that together determine whether an architectural implementation is compliant with the enterprise specifications.
 These tests are further described in detail.

 ## Release details
- - Code Quality: REL v3.0
+ - Code Quality: REL v3.1
- - **The latest pre-built release of ACS is available for download here: [v20.10_REL3.0](https://github.com/ARM-software/arm-enterprise-acs/tree/release/prebuilt_images/v20.10_REL3.0)**
+ - **The latest pre-built release of ACS is available for download here: [v21.09_REL3.1](https://github.com/ARM-software/arm-enterprise-acs/tree/release/prebuilt_images/v21.09_REL3.1)**
  - The SBSA tests are written for version 6.0 of the SBSA specification.
- - The SBBR tests are written for version 1.2 of the SBBR specification.
+ - The SBBR tests are written for version 1.0 of the BBR specification.
  - The compliance suite is not a substitute for design verification.
  - To review the ACS logs, Arm licensees can contact Arm directly through their partner managers.